taylorgoolsby/graphql-directive-pagination/readme.md

 2. Once an `offsetRelativeTo` is determined, it performs one SELECT to get paginated rows, I.E. rows associated with a non-negative offset.
 3. Also using `offsetRelativeTo`, it performs another SELECT to lookahead and check if there are any rows associated with a negative offset.
 This is used to determine `countNew`.

+For more information on the different between positive and negative offset rows, see the section on [New Rows](#new-rows).

 If you do not use MySQL or Postgres, you can still use this package.
-The general rules regarding `args.clauses` usage are:
+The `pagination` function can detect if you use `args.clauses`, and it will behave differently dependeing on if you do or do not:
 1. If you use `args.clauses`, then the `pagination` function expects your resolver to return an array which has already had sort, offset, and limit applied to it.
-2. If you do not use `args.clauses`, then `pagination` expects an array which has not yet been sorted, offsetted, or limited. `pagination` will perform those operations on the array.
+2. If you do not use `args.clauses`, then `pagination` expects an array which has not yet been sorted, offsetted, or limited. `pagination` will perform those operations on the returned array.

 `args.clauses` has been SQL escaped/sanitized using `mysql.format`.